7th European COST Conference on Artificial Intelligence in Industry and Finance

 Aim of the conference

-- Artificial Intelligence in Finance: Artificial Intelligence and Fintech challenges for the European banking and insurance industry
+- Artificial Intelligence in Finance: Artificial Intelligence and Fintech challenges for the banking and insurance industry

-- Ethical Questions in Artificial Intelligence (co-hosted by the Swiss Alliance for Data-Intensive Services): Issues arising in AI applications such as trust, explainability, neutrality, responsability, moral consequences of algorithmic decisions.
+- Ethical Questions in Artificial Intelligence: Issues arising in AI applications such as trust, explainability, neutrality, responsibility, moral consequences of algorithmic decisions.

 Artificial Intelligence in Finance

 - Dominik Boos / Linus Grob, Avena Capital/ZHAW